NFDI4Culture/ANTELOPE/implementation/README.md

 git pull
 git merge <DEV_BRANCH>

+### develop
+do your development.
+When the functionality is implemented, check the building under Production circumstances. this will check for styleguide etc. and will save you a lot of later debugging of possible failing gitlab build jobs

+./mvnw package -Pprod verify jib:build

 ### deploy on test server

 # push changes to git, gitlab will rebuild the docker container automatically